AI governance is entering a new phase.

 Is the system supervised, accountable, and safe?

-- where it sits in a workflow
+- where the AI system sits within a workflow

-- who is responsible for oversight
+- who is accountable for oversight

 - what controls are in place

-- how failures are identified
+- how risks are monitored

-- how decisions are reviewed
+- how failures are detected

 The Role of Regulators